ahuang23/P01_Movies_and_Foodies/README.md

 # P01_Movies_and_Foodies

 ## Team 5 Loop
-- Alan Huang (Movies Feature - Javascript)
+- Alan Huang
-- Steven Danielewicz (Foodies Feature - Javascript)
+- Steven Danielewicz
-- Anthony Martinez (Front End - HTML + CSS)
+- Anthony Martinez s

 ## Description
 - Our app’s functionality is to take the guesswork out of movie night.
 Our goal is to pair a randomly selected movie with a movie snack based on user inputs.